aionnetwork/aion-docs/developers/tools/maven-cli.md

 ---
 title: Maven CLI
-description: Maven is a Java development toolkit that allows you to manage a project's build, reporting, and documentation more easily.
-It does this by using a `pom.xml` file in the root of your project directory.
-More information about Maven specifically can be found on the [Apache Maven website](https://maven.apache.org/).
+description: Maven is a Java development toolkit that allows you to manage a project's reporting, documentation, and build process more easily.
+More information about Maven specifically can be found on the Apache Maven website at https://maven.apache.org/.
 ---

 1. [Installation](#installation)